lupyuen/lupyuen.github.io/src/nuttx.md

 nsh>
 ```

-NuttX is now running on BL602 / BL604!
+Congratulations NuttX is now running on BL602 / BL604!

 [(More details on connecting to BL602 / BL604)](https://lupyuen.github.io/articles/flash#watch-the-firmware-run)